FIRST-Tech-Challenge/FtcRobotController/README.md

 This repository contains the public FTC SDK for the CENTERSTAGE (2023-2024) competition season.

+##Installation instructions

+This branch (FtcRobotController_CenterStage2023) of this forked repository is used for the FtcRobotController for CENTERSTAGE (2023-2024).
+It includes a submodule for the TeamCode_CenterStage2023 repository.
+To clone these repositories simultaneously, use the following git command:

+git clone -b FtcRobotController_CenterStage2023 --recursive https://github.com/Maywood-FTC-Team2/FtcRobotController.git

+Do note that the TeamCode submodule will have a detached HEAD after cloning the repos (due to how git behaves), so you should navigate to the TeamCode directory/repo and be sure to checkout the main branch:

+git checkout main

 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.